infinispan/js-client/README.md

 promises make it easy to transform/chain multiple asynchronous invocations and they improve error handling by making it easy to centralise it.

-The client is under heavy development but here's a summary of the its current capabilities:
+The client is under heavy development but here's a summary of its current capabilities:

 * `infinispan` client can be constructed with a single server address or